 "Use data to make decisions?
 What a wild concept!"
 This thought was common in the 2000s.
 Unfortunately, IT groups didn't understand the value of data – they treated it like money in the bank.
 They thought data would gain value when stored in a database.
 So they prevented people from using it, especially in its granular form.
 But there is no compound interest on data that is locked up.
 The food in your freezer is a better analogy.
 It's in your best interest to use it.
 Otherwise, the food will go bad.
 Data is the same – you must use, update, and refresh it, or else it loses value.

 Over the past several years, we've better understood how to maximize data's value.
-With this have come disruptive technologies enabling and speeding up the process, simplifying complicated tasks and reducing the cost and complexity required to complete tasks.
+With this have come a modern data ecosystem with disruptive technologies enabling and speeding up the process, simplifying complicated tasks and reducing the cost and complexity required to complete tasks.

 Like the previous model, many of today's modern data companies don't fit neatly into a single section.
 Instead, most companies span two adjacent spaces; others will surround"storage," for example, having ETL and visualization capabilities, to give a discontinuous value proposition.